Resources for North Carolina Teachers

 North Carolina recently passed a law requiring that all high school students take a course on the principles that form the philosophical foundations of documents including the Declaration of Independence, the Constitution, and the Bill of Rights.
 We are currently developing resources to help North Carolina educators meet this requirement.
 The resources include complete lesson plans, student handouts, interactive activities, answer keys, and much more.

 Click below to download pilot test materials.
-Resources will be available for limited times during the Spring semester of 2013.

 Note on course progression: